The Best Medicare Supplement (Medigap) Plans in South Carolina

 What Are the Best South Carolina Medicare Supplement Plans?

-Like all but three U.S. states, South Carolina offers 10 Medigap plans, designated by letter, and these plans are standardized.
-What does this mean for you?
-In short, it means that Plan A coverage is the same from company to company.
-Only the price you pay changes for these plans.
+Like all but three U.S. states, South Carolina offers 10 standardized types of Medigap plans, designated by letter.
+This means that Plan A coverage is the same from company to company, though they may charge different monthly premiums.

 Every Medicare Supplement Insurance plan in South Carolina offers coverage for Medicare Part A coinsurance costs and for an additional year's worth of hospitalization over and above that offered by Medicare.
 Each plan also includes some level of coverage for copays required by Medicare Part B. The differences between Medigap plans is explained in the helpful chart below.